gowsik-ragunath/blog/_posts/2023-03-23-fix-pg-version-mismatch-error.md

 {% endhighlight %}

-then enter the password(from the credentials) then in psql console run the following command,
+Enter the password(from the credentials) then in psql console run the following command,

 {% highlight bash %}